 Other Remarkable Features

-Considering all the interesting features and the following benefits and drawbacks, we have found this product to be the best rice cooker for a small family in 2020.
+Considering all the interesting features and the following benefits and drawbacks, we have found this product to be good rice cooker for a small family.

 • 0.4 L Capacity (Mini)

 • Transparent lid to monitor cooking

 4. Prestige Delight Cute 1.8-2 Electric Rice Cooker

 This is our second pick from Prestige which has most of the important features of our previous pick.
 However, this particular 1.8 L rice cooker has some extra features costing a little more money.

 Brilliant Eye-Catching Design

 Prestige is known for its high-quality products with responsive customer service.
 This rice cooker is no exception.
 Apart from the great features, it is designed in such an amazing way, you may not turn your eyes away.
 Starting from the shape of the body, position of the lid, convenience of the handle and finally the shiny red color is just done perfectly.
 It is the most attractive rice cooker we have found in India.